Multidimensional Manhattan Preferences: Forbidden Substructures for 2-Manhattan Embeddings

-\begin{proof} Suppose, for the sake of contradiction, that a preference profile, called~$\ppp$, contains a $(v,u,w)$-\ext-configuration, and there exists a \dManhattan[2] embedding, called~$E$, for profile~$\ppp$ which satisfies the $(v,u,w)$-\ext-property, for three voters~$v,u,w$.

-Let $x,a,b,c,d,e$ be the six alternatives defined in the $v$-\ext-configuration~(see \cref{def:3voters-forbidden-profiles-E}).
-For brevity's sake, let $\pu, \pv, \pw,\pa,\pb,\px,\pc,\pd,\pe$ denote $E(u)$, $E(v)$, $E(w)$, $E(a)$, $E(b)$, $E(x)$, $E(c)$, $E(d)$, $E(e)$, respectively.
+\begin{proof} Suppose, for the sake of contradiction, that there exists a profile~$\ppp$ which contains a $(v,u,w)$-\ext-configuration and admits a \dManhattan[2] embedding~$E$ such that $E$ satisfies the $(v,u,w)$-\ext-property, for $3$ voters~$v,u,w$.
+Let $x,a,b,c,d,e$ be the $6$ alternatives defined in the $(v,u,w)$-\ext-configuration~(see \cref{def:3voters-forbidden-profiles-E}).
 Observe that the preferences of $u$ and $w$ are symmetric in the sense that if we exchange the roles of $a$ and $b$, and also the roles of~$d$ and $e$, then we arrive at a new $(v,u,w)$-\ext-configuration\ for~$\ppp$.
-Hence, up to rotation and mirroring, embedding~$E$ corresponds to~\cref{fig:config-v3}(O).
-Since there are three voters, we can divide the two-dimensional space into $16$ subspaces by drawing a vertical and horizontal line through each voter's embedded point.
-We enumerate these regions as in~\cref{fig:config-v3}(O) and use $R_i$ to refer to region~$i$, $i\in [16]$.
+Hence, up to rotation and mirroring, we can assume that embedding~$E$ corresponds to the first embedding of the second row of~\cref{fig:config-v3}.
+Since there are $3$ voters, we can divide the two-dimensional space into $16$ subspaces by drawing a vertical and horizontal line through each voter's embedded point.
+We enumerate these regions as in the first embedding of the second row of~\cref{fig:config-v3} and use $R_i$ to refer to region~$i$, $i\in [16]$.
+We aim to show by contradiction that $x$ cannot be embedded in any region.